 Diane T emphasized the importance of each department head signing a statement that everything was accurate to the best of their knowledge.
 Larry said that’s between the town and the auditors.
 A major discussion ensued about basic judgment and authority of the police to acquire and sell such large volumes of equipment.

 Diane T asked how we are progressing on developing internal controls.
-Since lack of controls led to the police and beach patrol fund problems, it’s critical that the Town find the resources to devote to building a governance program ASAP.
-Sheena and George (CPA) will be reviewing every step of the process.
+Since lack of controls led to the police and beach patrol fund problems.
+It’s critical that the Town find the resources to devote to building a governance program ASAP.
+Sheena and the CPA the town has hired to assist in this process will be reviewing every step of the process.
 Scott stated that this project could take years.
 Basic policies will be reviewed or developed before this year’s audit.
 After that they will review every policy or develop a policy where needed.
 Sheena and George will be starting a project plan this coming week.

 The committee reviewed a list of their own recommendations for the commissioners from the previous Audit Committee meetings as follows, emphasizing the need to evaluate personnel: